 If you don't ask, you don't get - and that's certainly true with crowdfunding, which means asking other people, often strangers, to make small contributions to your tuition costs

 How do I fund my Masters with crowdfunding?

-Crowdfunding involves asking a large number of people to contribute to the costs of your postgraduate study by donating relatively small amounts of money.
+Crowdfunding involves asking a large number of people to contribute to the costs of a Masters degree or PhD study by donating relatively small amounts of money.
 It's extremely hard work and you'll need to be great at marketing yourself, but the rewards can be worth the effort.